loosolab/UROPA/docs_rst/config.rst

 -  **show.attributes**: A list of attributes found in the 9th column of the GTF file which should appear in the final output tables.
-   If non existent attributes are specified, annotated peaks will display ``'not.found'`` for those attributes.
+   If non existent attributes are specified, annotated peaks will display ``'NA'`` for those attributes.

    Default: ``'None'``